Generating pairwise entanglement in periodically driven quantum spin chains with stochastic resetting

 Recently, there has been a surge of interest in studying properties of quantum dynamics of periodically driven systems \cite{rev1,rev2,rev3,rev4,rev5, rev6,rev7,rev8,rev9,rev10,rev11,rev12,rev13,rev14,rev15,rev16,rev17,EA_RMP,oka_annurev}.
 These drives are characterized by a frequency $\omega_D$ and a drive amplitude $\lambda_0$.
 For large $\lambda_0$ or $\omega_D$, such driven systems exhibit a long prethermal regime before reaching a steady state~\cite{Pth_1,Pth_2,Pth_3,Pth_4,Pth_5}.
 Such steady states are described by infinite-temperature thermal ensembles for ergodic and generalized Gibbs ensembles for integrable systems \cite{rev2,rev6}.
 In the prethermal regime, they are known to exhibit emergent symmetries leading to several interesting phenomena \cite{rev17}.
-Usually, the driven state in such prethermal regime has a finite $S$ obeying volume law.
+Usually, the driven state in such prethermal regime (even the true steady state for integrable models) has a finite $S$ obeying volume law.
 However, the two-spin entanglement, measured via concurrence $C$, has not been studied so far in such systems.

 Stochastic resetting, studied in many classical systems since its introduction~\cite{Satya_PRL,Evans_2011}, has found a multitude of applications across disciplines~\cite{Evans_2020,GJ_review}.
 Stochastic resetting simply means interruption and restart of the natural dynamics of a system at random Poisson distributed times where the natural dynamics can be classical or quantum, deterministic or stochastic.
 For example, in quantum systems, stochastic resetting involves interruption of the unitary deterministic dynamics at random times.
-There has been a recent surge of interest in quantum systems driven by stochastic resetting ~\cite{Mukherjee_2018,Rose2018spectral,Perfetto2021,Magoni_2022,Miguel_PRX,KM_PRA_23,Kulkarni_2023,Barkai_PRL,Puente_quantum,gotta2026,YWTB25,king2026_arxiv}.
+There has been a recent surge of interest in quantum systems driven by stochastic resetting ~\cite{Mukherjee_2018,Rose2018spectral,Perfetto2021,Magoni_2022,Miguel_PRX,KM_PRA_23,Kulkarni_2023,Barkai_PRL,Puente_quantum,gotta2026,YWTB25,king2026_arxiv, jafari2026,Wald2025, carollo2026}.

 The steady state of a periodically driven system mentioned earlier becomes athermal in the presence of stochastic resetting ~\cite{Mukherjee_2018,Rose2018spectral,Nagar_2023}.
 For such a protocol, the state $|\psi(t)\rangle$, schematically represented in Fig.~\ref{fig0}(a), is stochastically reset to a predetermined initial state $|\psi(0)\rangle$ [Fig.~\ref{fig0}(b)].
 The times for such a reset are typically chosen from a Poissonian distribution characterized by a rate $r$.
 The dynamics and the steady state of such a system can be significantly different from its counterpart without resetting.
 For example, such steady states can not be described by the diagonal ensembles (DE) as predicted by the eigenstate thermalization hypothesis (ETH) \cite{MS1,JD1,rev6}.
 The behavior of entanglement between individual spins, as quantified by concurrence $C$, has not been studied for such steady states of a many-body quantum system.